What is the one thing that just about everyone can agree on? They want more time!

 So let’s get back to my suggestion.
 Get rid of stuff.
 Why am I am saying this?
 Because, by its very nature, stuff demands our time and energy.
 Specifically how this works is quite simple.
 Stuff takes up space.
-A cluttered space leads to a cluttered mind.
-A cluttered mind leads to stress.
+A cluttered space leads to a cluttered mind, and a cluttered mind leads to stress.
 Stress takes energy.
 The energy it takes is nonproductive.
 Do you really want to spend any of your time being nonproductive?
 I doubt it, especially since the goal is to free up more time.

 Seeing things you no longer love or things that conjure up guilt is just as bad.
 Looking at things that create less than desirable feelings is not healthy.
 It just leads to more stress and wastes more energy.
 Oh, I know what you’re thinking….it’s so hard to let go!
 And it is, but when you know how your mind works, you can make letting go of clutter much, much easier (it’s science based so it is true for all of us!).

 Stuff also costs energy and time more directly.
 Time to put away and time to care for.
 When you have too many things you have to work around them in some capacity and that causes time to be wasted.

 I would challenge you to let go of five things over the next five days – if you’re stuck think about low hanging fruit -it’s the easiest clutter to let go.
 Then see how it feels to free yourself from a little bit of energy sapping, time stealing clutter.